Ph.D., Clemson University

 Ph.D., University of Washington

 Dr. Walton has been at Utah State University since 2011.
-Her research interests include social justice, qualitative methods for cross-cultural research, and the use and perception of information technology in resource-constrained environments (such as the Global South and humanitarian organizations).
-Primarily a field researcher, she has collaborated with organizations such as the Red Cross, Mercy Cops, and Microsoft Research to conduct research in countries including Uganda, Kyrgyzstan, and India.
-Her work has appeared in journals such as Technical Communication Quarterly, Journal of Business and Technical Communication, and Information Technologies and International Development.
+Her research interests include social justice, human rights, and qualitative methods for cross-cultural research.
+Primarily a field researcher, she has collaborated with organizations such as the Red Cross, Mercy Corps, and World Vision to conduct research in countries including Uganda, Kyrgyzstan, and Bolivia.
+Her work has appeared in Technical Communication Quarterly, Journal of Business and Technical Communication, and other journals and edited collections.
+Her co-authored work has won several national awards: the CCCC Best Article in Philosophy or Theory in 2018, the Nell Ann Pickett Award in 2017 and 2016, and the STC Distinguished Article Award in 2017.